nmasse-itix/3scale-webhooks-sample/README.md

 If you are interested only in the app/client synchronization between 3scale and Red Hat SSO, follow the instructions below.

-First of all, Red Hat SSO needs to be deployed with the `SSO_SERVICE_USERNAME` and `SSO_SERVICE_PASSWORD` environment variables.
+First of all, Red Hat SSO needs to be deployed with the `SSO_SERVICE_USERNAME`, `SSO_SERVICE_PASSWORD` and `SSO_REALM` environment variables.
 If not already done, update your DeploymentConfig:

 ```
 oc set env dc/sso SSO_SERVICE_USERNAME=cli
 oc set env dc/sso SSO_SERVICE_PASSWORD=secret
+oc set env dc/sso SSO_REALM=3scale
 oc rollout latest sso
 ```

+This will create a realm named `3scale`, containing a user `cli` that has administrative privileges on this realm.

+**NOTE:** If you created the realm by yourself, you have to create a user that has administrative privileges over this realm.
+Alternatively, you can use the built-in `admin` user but you have to be aware that the `admin` user lays in the `master` realm.
+So you will have to pass the `SSO_AUTH_REALM` environment variable accordingly (see below).

 Then, you can instantiate this project: